WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"he met them at the curb and placed the bags in the trunk"_

+- tuba

+  1. noun: a large brass wind instrument of bass pitch, with three to six valves and a broad bell typically facing upward.

+- tuck

+  1. verb: push, fold, or turn (the deges or ends of something, especially a garment or bedclothes) so as to hide them or hold them in place.

+     _"he tucked his shirt into his trousers"_

+  2. verb: make a flattened, stitched fold in (a garment or material), typically so as to shorten or tighten it, or for decoration.

+     _"the suit was pinned and tucked all over"_

+  3. noun: a flattened, stitched fold in a garment or material, typically one of serveral parallel folds put in a garment for shortening, tightening, or decoration.

+     _"a dress with tucks along the bodice"_

+  4. noun(DATED·INFORMAL): food, typically cakes and candy, eaten by children at school as a snack.

+     _"a tuck shop"_

+  5. noun: (in diving, gymnastics, downhill skiing, etc.) a position with the knees bent and held close to the chest, often with the hands clasped around the shins.

+     _"Lenzi nailed a reverse 3-1/2 somersault tuck on his final dive"_

+  6. phrase: tuck away - keep something in a secure place.

+     _"keep something in a secure place. "employees can tuck away a percentage of their pretax salary"_

+  7. phrase: tuck in/into - make someone, especially a child, comfortable in bed by pulling the covers up around them.

+     _"he carried her back to bed and tucked her in"_

+  8. phrase: tuck into - eat food heartily.

+     _I tucked into the bacon and eggs_

 - turbulent

   1. adjective: characterized by conflict, disorder, or confusion; not controlled or calm. 以冲突，无序，混乱为特征；不受控制或不冷静的。